asavoy/reprint/README.md

 **Optimise for the Apple Books app**

 - Simply because it's the only app I use

-**Replace styling with good defaults**

-- It's too hard to repair styles automatically
+- Consider both iPhone and iPad

+**Remove custom styling, in favor of built-in defaults**

+- The built-in styles have been optimised by the app and user settings, don't override them
-- This assumes the content semantics are reasonable
+- Assumes the content semantics are reasonable

-**Preserve the metadata**
+- Justified text is bad for readability

+**Add styling only when it improves readability**

+- Tables and asides don't have built-in styling
+- Avoid page breaks between images and their captions

+**Fix common markup problems**

+- Use of `<br>` for spacing between paragraphs
+- Use of `<blockquote>` for unnecessary margins

-- It's necessary for library management
+**Preserve metadata when needed for library management**

+- Don't bother with EPUB metadata that isn't utilised by apps

 **Don't optimise the ebook internals**

-- As long at the output works, the internals don't matter to the user
+- As long at the output works, the internals don't matter to the reader
+- Don't bother making stylesheets DRY

+**Try to be format independent**

+- To allow for expanding to other web-format sources in the future